RPA-US/ubgi/README.md

 ## Demo

-The demo video is at
+- The demo video is at

-The case study is located in the ugbi project root (bpm_24_case_study.zip)
+- The case study is located in the ugbi project root (bpm_24_case_study.zip)

 > Note: To use the app, please access the registration page and create a new user.
 After authentication, the app will unlock the private pages.
 Create a new user on the **registration page** or executing in the terminal "python manage.py createsuperuser".

-> Recommendation -> User:demo;Password:demoBPM2024

 <br />